Yogi Adityanath: Law and order

-In 2017, his government ordered withdrawal of around 20,000 "politically motivated" cases, including those against himself and other politicians.
+In 2017, his government ordered the withdrawal of around 20,000 "politically motivated" cases, including those against himself and other politicians.

 Adityanath ordered the forming of quasi-vigilante anti-"romeo" squads.
 He imposed a blanket ban on cow-smuggling and a stay on UPPSC civil service exam results, exams and interviews until further order.
 He imposed a ban on the vices of tobacco, paan and gutka in government offices across the state, and compelled officials to pledge to devote 100 hours every year for the Swachh Bharat Mission.
 More than 100 "black sheep" policemen were suspended by the Uttar Pradesh police.

-Since 2017 chief minister Adityanath had ordered the closing of many slaughterhouses.
+Since 2017, Adityanath had ordered the closing of many slaughterhouses.
 As a direct consequence, the tanneries that sourced raw leather from the slaughterhouses were impacted.
 Several tanneries were also ordered to be shut down.
 The tannery industry was estimated to be worth 50,0000 crore ₹ in 2017.
 The industry directly or indirectly gave employment to more than 10 lakh people.
-Since 2018, through executive orders, CM Adityanath had closed around 200 tanneries out of a total of more than 400 that were active in Jajamau, Kanpur.
+Since 2018, through executive orders, Adityanath had closed around 200 tanneries out of more than 400 that were active in Jajamau, Kanpur.

 In the first 10 months of his first term, he conducted four police encounters per day.
 National human rights commission issued a notice to the state government and a bench of three judges from the Supreme Court of India warned and issued notice to the Uttar Pradesh government in this case.

-Committee Against Assault on Journalists found that 138 cases of persecution of journalists were registered under Yogi Adityanath's term in Uttar Pradesh between 2017 and February 2022.
+Committee Against Assault on Journalists found that 138 cases of persecution of journalists were registered under Adityanath's term in Uttar Pradesh between 2017 and February 2022.

 After the Citizenship Amendment Act protests in Uttar Pradesh, he put up hoardings with names, photographs and addresses of protestors.
 Only after the order of the High Court, which called his government's action "shameless" and an "unwarranted interference in privacy", the posters were removed.

-Recent NCRB data has revealed that crimes against women and children have significantly reduced under the Yogi Adityanath administration.
-378 cases of communal violence were registered across the country, of which just one case was registered in Uttar Pradesh.
-According to the data, 18,943 cases were registered for crime against children in Uttar Pradesh in 2019 and it came down to 16,838 in 2021.
-The cases of crime against women decreased from 59,853 in 2019 to 56,083 in 2021.
-Crime against women have decreased by 6.2% in 2021 compared to 2019.
-There has been a decrease of 11.11% in crimes against children.
-The cybercrime too has decreased in the state.
-In 2019, 11,416 cases of cybercrime were registered, which went down to 8,829 in 2021, registering a fall of 22.6%.